whereisyusuf/WhatTheHack/050-regulated-aks/Students/03-workload.md

    # Deploy "in-scope" components.
 These will live in the a0005-i namespace and will be
    # scheduled on the aks-npinscope01 node pool - dedicated to just those workloads.
+   kubectl create ns a0005-i
    kubectl apply -k a0005-i/web-frontend kubectl apply -k a0005-i/microservice-c

    # Deploy "out-of-scope" components.
 These will live in the a0005-o namespace and will
    # be scheduled on the aks-npooscope01 node pool - used for all non in-scope components.
+   kubectl create ns a0005-o
    kubectl apply -k a0005-o/microservice-a kubectl apply -k a0005-o/microservice-b
    ```